javierclb/tutorials/vscode.md

 ## Setup for Latex
 1. If you just did the Julia setup, perhaps restart so you don't have the same windows cluttered.
-1. Optional: If you have installed `MikTex` on Windows, you will need to manually setup SyncTex.
-Texlive already has it  In that case,
+2. *Optional*: While TeXLive already has it, if you have installed `MikTex` on Windows, you will need to manually setup SyncTex:
     - Download [kpathsea630.dll](https://www.tug.org/svn/texlive/trunk/Master/bin/win32/kpathsea630.dll?revision=46993&view=co)
     - Download [synctex.exe](https://www.tug.org/svn/texlive/trunk/Master/bin/win32/synctex.exe?revision=46993&view=co)
     - And place both of them in the miktex binaries folder, e.g. `C:\Program Files\MiKTeX 2.9\miktex\bin\x64`
-2. Install the following packages in VS Code (clicking on them or using `Ctrl+Shift+X` to get the extensions)
+3. Install the following packages in VS Code (clicking on them or using `Ctrl+Shift+X` to get the extensions)
   - [LaTex Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)
   - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
-3. At this point, you should be able to open a test latex file.
+4. At this point, you should be able to open a test latex file.
 Create a `test.tex` file with something like
 ```tex
 \documentclass{article}
 \begin{document}